 Tops – this is where packing starts to get difficult for me because although I am practical, I still like to look nice.

-- 3 x day vest tops (mixed colours)
+- 3 x day vest tops – mixed colours

-- 1 x night vest top
+- 1 x night vest top – lacey, black

-- 1 x hoody (ditched when reached warmer climates)
+- 1 x hoody – ditched when reached warmer climates

-- 1 x thin jersey
+- 1 x thin top

-- 2 x cardigans (1 x black / 1 x yellow)
+- 2 x cardigans – 1 x black / 1 x yellow

-Vesties are besties – easy to pack for trips to Machu Picchu, Peru
+International travel packing list: vesties are besties – easy to pack for trips to Machu Picchu, Peru

 If you choose the right type of material (avoid denim and wool), they roll down very small.

-- 1 x fancy summer dress (black)
+- 1 x fancy summer dress – black

-- 1 x yellow (my favourite colour)
+- 1 x yellow – my fave colour

-- 1x playsuit (navy)
+- 1x playsuit